Adriwin06/Ultimate-CommonUI-Menu-System/README.md

 ## Goal
 The goal of this project is to make the ultimate game menu system that has everything you need, from a complete options menu (only graphics settings at the moment) that feature practically all settings that can be useful for normal and more advanced users including settings for common plugins/assets, to a beautiful main menu.
 And all of that free for everyone to use and/or contribute to save hours and hours of making a menu system that doesn't even necessarily feature as many options as this one.
 Everything is in Blueprint and is easily reusable/customizable whether you want to use it as it is or you want to build your own menu by using this one as a base.
 You can check out the WIP [Wiki](https://github.com/Adriwin06/Ultimate-UE5-CommonUI-Full-Game-Menu-System/wiki) for more informations.
 To make things even better, everyone can contribute, because the more people contribute, the better it will represent what the community wants.
 I will then create a branch with all community changes.

-## Requirements
+## Plugins Used
+If you have a missing plugins error, it's probably because I forgot to disable the plugins that I use to developp this project and makes my worflow easier, but they are absolutely not requiered.
 The plugins that are used in the menu need to be installed in order for this to properly work.
 Fortunately, they are now included in the project files.
 Here is a table of these plugins:
 | Name | Description |
 | ------------- | ------------- |
 | [NVIDIA DLSS 3.7](https://developer.nvidia.com/rtx/dlss/get-started#ue-version)   |  NVIDIA DLSS 3.5 is a suite of AI rendering technologies powered by Tensor Cores on GeForce RTX GPUs for faster frame rates, better image quality, and great responsiveness.  |